Importance of Regular Dental Visits

 These happy visits in the early years allow us to catch small problems early on.
 Remember that young children are unable to understand or explain any pain in their mouth caused by tooth decay.
 You may write off any crying or interrupted sleep to regular teething or other growing pains.
 With regular dental visits our dentists are able to watch for issues that would otherwise go undetected.

 Importance of Lifelong Oral Care

-Particularly for kids who put everything in their mouths and don’t always wash their hands, the mouth is a breeding ground for bacteria.
+Kids in particular, put everything in their mouths and don’t always wash their hands.
+This makes the mouth a breeding ground for bacteria.
 In fact, more than 500 species of bacteria are active in your child’s mouth at any given time!

 This is why it is critical to instill good oral health care habits from an early age, healthy habits they can take into adulthood including: